intel/dffml/docs/contributing/style.rst

     $ black .

-In VSCode open command pallete by Ctrl+Shift+p, open Settings(JSON) and add the properties.
+In VSCode open command pallette by Ctrl+Shift+p, open Settings(JSON) and add the properties.

 .. code-block:: json